harding/old-docs-history-bitcoin.org/en/developer-guide.md

 hash attempts, on average, will need to be tried.

-Each block can set its own target, but new blocks will only be added to the blockchain if their target is at least as challenging as a **difficulty** value expected by the peer-to-peer network.
+Each block can set its own target, but new blocks will only be added to the block chain if their target is at least as challenging as a **difficulty** value expected by the peer-to-peer network.
 Every 2,016 blocks, the network uses timestamps stored in each block header to calculate the number of seconds elapsed between generation of the first